margaretmf/margaretmf.github.io/readinglist.md

 * Robinson Cruesoe
 * The Arabia Nights
 * The Pilgrim's Progress
+* Bipolar Faith
+* The Skeletons in God's Closet

 #### Reading
 * [The 99% Invisible City: A Field Guide to the Hidden World of Everday Design](https://www.worldcat.org/title/99-invisible-city-a-field-guide-to-the-hidden-world-of-everyday-design/oclc/1202267483) by Roman Mars and Kurt Kohlstedt